As Christians we are called to help those in need.

 Churches are vital in helping many families and individuals who struggle to make ends meet and this is an important aspect of our Christian witness.
-Some churches have endowed funds to help the poor of the parish and those who fall on hard times, and even if you don't there may be times when you want to directly help those in your parish who are struggling financially.
+Some churches have endowed funds to help the poor of the parish even if you don't there may be times when you want to directly help those who are struggling financially.

 It is also suggested that:

 - you give an object (such as school uniforms, food, or a school laptop) rather than cash.
-If someone is needing money for the electric or travel, go with them and top-up the card or buy the ticket.
+If someone is needing money for electricity or travel, go with them and top up the card or buy the ticket.

 - you keep a record of who you have given to and how much you have given them - in some circumstances, if you give a large amount to a single family it can have tax implications!

 - you have at least two people agree to any donation and that neither one is related to or living with the beneficiary.

 - you consider the need for discretion and confidentiality of the individual in need, so only a small group are aware (for example the vicar, churchwardens and treasurer) of that need.

 - you consider what follow-up pastoral support is appropriate.